 Contamination can diminish service life.
-Prevent contaminating the oil.
-Always clean the area around connections prior to opening the hydraulic system.

-Exercise extreme care to ensure fluids are collected in a suitable container when opening the hydraulic system.
-Clean up spilled fluids and obey all local regulations for the disposal of these fluids.
+Always clean area around fluid connections prior to opening the hydraulic system.
+Collect all fluids in a suitable container when opening the hydraulic system.
+Clean up spills and obey all local regulations for the disposal of these fluids.

-1. Remove plugs / caps from the ends of the hydraulic hoses.
+Remove plugs / caps from the ends of the hydraulic hoses.
 Set these aside and store them for later use when the Breaker is removed.